ohtrobinson/ohtrobinson/rollBASIC.md

 Objects represent certain element types, that can be accessed with certain functions.
 Objects cannot be used like classes or structs, so the `.` or `->` operators cannot be used.
 Object attributes can only be accessed with the given function.

 Object "constructors" work exactly like functions.
 That is because to the compiler, objects essentially _are_ functions.
 However, they do create a JavaScript object, which is why they are treated as objects and not functions.
 Object "constructors" are discerned by using PascalCase instead of camelCase which functions use.

+Objects, however, are more akin to structs, as they are value types only and do not contain methods.
+For the purposes of rollBASIC however, they will be referred to as objects, despite not strictly being objects.

 ### Array(elements...)
 Represents an array of elements.